 Ramit Sethi: [00:21:32] Honestly, that’s amazing to watch this happen.
-I can tell that the both of you love each other.
-There’s a lot of respect in the way that even your body language is.
-And you’re both game to come here and speak to each other in a way that I can tell you haven’t before.
-Alyssa, there are so many things that you just shared with both of us that are crying out to be explored, but Ilan, if you’re hearing these things from your wife, are there any things that make you curious or surprised?
+I can tell that the both of you love each other, you know.
+There’s a lot of respect in the way that even your body language is, and you’re both game to come here and speak to each other in a way that I can tell you haven’t before.
+Alyssa, there are so many things that you just shared with both of us that are crying out to be explored.
+But Ilan, if you’re hearing these things from your wife, are there any things that make you curious or surprised?

-Ramit Sethi: [00:22:37] All right, guys, this is where I did something that I wish I hadn’t.
-I got so irritated with yet another one of Ilan’s lectures, especially after Alyssa was so open and honest with both of us, that I got so irritated, I just cut him off, and I wish I hadn’t done this.
-I don’t think it was professional, but I wanted to keep it in the episode, so you know exactly what happened.
+Ramit Sethi: [00:22:37] Alright, guys.
+This is where I did something that I wish I hadn’t.
+I got so irritated with yet another one of Ilan’s lectures, especially after Alyssa was so open and honest with both of us, that I got so irritated, I just cut him off.
+And I wish I hadn’t done this.
+I don’t think it was professional.
+But I wanted to keep it in the episode, so you know exactly what happened.

-Ramit Sethi: [00:23:05] Wait a minute.
-Wait a minute.
-Wait a minute.
-So, you were supposed to—no, no, no, no. You were supposed to ask her about how she was incredibly open, and within five seconds, you turned it into a lecture about the fears that a baby is born with.
-Now, Ilan, it’s funny, but do you see why maybe she finds it difficult to be open, because the minute that she is, what does she typically receive from you, a lecture?
+Ramit Sethi: [00:23:10] No, no, no, no. You were supposed to ask her about how she was incredibly open, and within five seconds, you turned it into a lecture about the fears that a baby is born with.
+Now, Ilan, it’s funny, but do you see-

 Ilan: [00:23:37] Yeah.